 If your team has a following, online merchandise sales are an easy way to bring in some dough.
 Better yet, with our free online stores for non-profits, there are no setup costs.
 Simply design your team gear and post it online.
 You can sell t-shirts, hoodies, hats, bags, socks, cell phone covers and more.
 Add the products to your online store at a price that guarantees your team profits from each sale.
 Our Simple Stores platform even supports peer to peer fundraising merchandise sales – so each of your players can have their own store website.

 Miniature Golf Tournaments

 Hosting a mini-golf tournament is a great fundraising activity for youth baseball teams.
-Just like a regular charity golf tournament, a mini-golf event is fun, encourages team-building, and can bring in a great deal of funds.
-The great thing about mini golf is that anyone can play and it only takes a couple hours, rather than an entire day on the golf course.
+Just like a regular charity golf tournament, a mini-golf event is fun, encourages team-building, and can bring in a lot of funds.
+The great thing about mini golf is that anyone can play and it only takes a couple of hours, rather than an entire day on the golf course.
 Sell refreshments and fundraising raffle tickets to raise extra money and bring out the whole family to enjoy a day of miniature golf for your favorite baseball team!

 The nice thing about a breakfast fundraiser is that it does not take nearly the amount of time to organize as some large fundraising events, but it still raises significant funds while bringing members of your organization and the community together in a social setting.
-In order for your breakfast to be successful, however you must be organized and have a strong team of dedicated parent volunteers.
+In order for your breakfast to be successful, however, you must be organized and have a strong team of dedicated parent volunteers.
 While pancake breakfast fundraisers are popular school and sports fundraisers, you are certainly not limited to that idea alone.
 Offering more gourmet and brunch like options will allow you to charge more for admission and draw a larger audience.
 Of course, you’ll need the chefs and cooks to make this happen.